 — The Secret Garden 💡#YouCan 🦋

 Fabulous was developed in Duke’s Behavioral Economics Lab, founded on principles of behavioral psychology and design.
 To solidify their scientific approach in habit-forming, they work closely with the research team at the Center for Advanced Hindsight at Duke University.
 The “Make me fabulous sessions” are created with researchers and updated with new insights from scientific studies, they include physical exercise, stress management, concentration, and mood-lifting exercises.

 The app has over 25 million downloads worldwide.
-Its download and onboarding program is free, it offers a 7-day premium trial and charges an annual fixed fee - price differs on location.
+Its download and onboarding program is free, it offers a 7-day premium trial and charges an annual fixed fee - the price differs on location.
 The app constantly evolves based on user feedback.
-Co-funder, Sami Ben Hassine shares some of the decisions behind the app’s development in order to create a successful app.
+Co-Founder, Sami Ben Hassine shares some of the decisions behind the app’s development in order to create a successful app.

 Ratings: 4.6 Play Store (430k reviews) & 4.8 Apple Store (1.3M reviews)